Yes, we're now running our Spring Sale. All Courses are 30% off until 31st March, 2026

 3.1.
 SQL Statements

-An SQL statement is a command that can be issued to the database for various tasks such as retrieving data, updating data, or manipulating the database structure.
+An SQL statement is a command issued to the database for performing various tasks such as retrieving data, updating records, or manipulating the database structure.

-SQL statements include queries (commands for retrieving data) but also encompass a wider set of operations, including:
+SQL statements include queries (commands for retrieving data) and encompass a wider set of operations, such as:

 Each of these statements helps users interact and manipulate the data and the structure of the database in different ways, making SQL a flexible and powerful language for managing relational databases.